risc0/risc0-ethereum/steel/README.md

 We also provide an example, [erc20-counter], showcasing such integration.

-### Limitations
+### Getting the verified block hash

 If the `blockhash` opcode is used for validation, the commitment must not be older than 256 blocks.
 Given a block time of 12 seconds, this allows just over 50 minutes to create the proof and ensure that the validating transaction is included in a block.

-[erc20]: ./examples/erc20/README.md
+In many cases, this will work just fine: even very large computations such as proving an entire Ethereum block can be done in well under 50 minutes with sufficient resources.

+When a verified block hash older than 256 blocks is needed on-chain, a number of strategies can be used:

+* When the block hash that will be needed is known ahead of time (e.g. when initiating a proposal for governance), that block hash can be saved to contract state.
+* Another approach is to use RISC Zero to prove the hash chain from the block that was queried up until a block in the most recent 256.

 [erc20-counter]: ./examples/erc20-counter/README.md
 [Bonsai Foundry Template]: https://github.com/risc0/bonsai-foundry-template